tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 > The NRP Selector, in this case, can be carried in one of multiple
 > fields in the packet, depending on the data plane in use.
 All packets
 > that belong to the same Slice-Flow Aggregate may carry the same
-> NRP Selector, but it is also possible to have multiple NRP Selector's
+> NRP Selector, but it is also possible to have multiple NRP Selectors
 > map to the same Slice-Flow Aggregate.

 Fallback treatment for unclassified packets:

-> When a dedicated identifier is used as the NRP Selector, it is
-> beneficial to specify a fallback action for situations where an
-> NRP packet cannot be mapped to an NRP on an NRP-capable node.
-In
+> A packet carrying an NRP Selector may arrive at an NRP-capable
+> node on which no NRP matching that NRP Selector value is
-> such cases, a field within the NRP Selector ID can be used to
+> instantiated.
+In such cases, the node is unable to associate the
-> indicate whether to apply the default drop action or permit a
-> fallback treatment.
-The fallback treatment can be specified by a
-> local policy.
+> packet with any NRP and therefore cannot apply the corresponding
+> NRP-PHB forwarding treatment.
 >
+> The following fallback treatments MAY be applied in this case:
+>
+> *  Drop: The packet is discarded.
+This is the RECOMMENDED default
+>    behavior, as it prevents packets with unrecognized NRP Selectors
+>    from consuming resources of other NRPs on the node.
+>
+> *  Best-effort forwarding: The packet is forwarded using the
+>    node's default best-effort forwarding treatment, without any
+>    NRP-specific resource guarantees.
+>
+> *  Default NRP forwarding: The packet is mapped to a pre-configured
+>    default NRP on the node, which provides a baseline forwarding
+>    treatment for unmatched traffic.
+>
+> The choice of fallback treatment SHOULD be configurable via local
+> policy.
+When a dedicated identifier is used as the NRP Selector,
+> a field within the NRP Selector ID MAY be used to signal the
+> desired fallback treatment, allowing the ingress node to influence
+> the behavior at downstream nodes.

-### Network Resource Partition Resource Reservation
+### Network Resource Partition Resource Reservation {#SliceResourceReservation}

 Bandwidth and network resource allocation strategies for slice policies are essential to achieve optimal placement of paths within the